An Understanding of the Terms

 Belarusian.

-that believe the Rusyns (aka Carpatho-Rusyns, aka Boyko, aka Lemko, aka Hutsul)
+that there are some who believe the Rusyns (aka Carpatho-Rusyns, aka Boyko, aka

-are simply a regional variation of Ukrainians.
-The scholarly debate
+Lemko, aka Hutsul) to be a regional variation of Ukrainians.
+The

-but who were cut off from Ukraine proper by mountains and politics thus creating
+essentially Ukrainian who were cut off from Ukraine proper by mountains and

-is not intended to be a complete history.
-For more information on this
+the terminology and is no way intended to be a complete history.
+For more

 Kann, Robert A. A History of the Habsburg Empire 1526-1918.